-Section 91HA of the Crimes Act 1900 is Definitions and is extracted below.
+Section 91HA of the Crimes Act 1900 contains defences to child abuse material offences and is extracted below.

 For expert advice and outstanding representation from Australia’s Most Awarded Criminal Defence Firm, call Sydney Criminal Lawyers® today on (02) 9261 8881 and let our experienced defence team help you.

-Section 91HA of the Crimes Act 1900 deals with the offence of ‘Definitions’ and reads as follows:
+Section 91HA of the Crimes Act 1900 reads as follows:

 (1) Innocent production, dissemination or possession It is a defence in proceedings for an offence against section 91H that the defendant did not know, and could not reasonably be expected to have known, that he or she produced, disseminated or possessed (as the case requires) child abuse material.